 High School Guidance Classes

-Grade 10 guidance classes meet in small groups, once per cycle, for a semester.
-The tenth grade curriculum includes SMART Goal Setting, a career interest profile, career research, college exploration using the Naviance program, and course planning.
-Other topics, determined by student interest, could include but are not limited to body image and media literacy, peer pressure, alcohol and other drugs, anxiety and stress management, as well as an initial college interest match.
+Grade 10 guidance classes meet in small groups once per cycle during the Fall semester.
+The 10th grade curriculum includes SMART goal setting, a career interest profiler, career research and exploration using the Naviance program, and course planning.
+Other topics include but are not limited to body image and media literacy, peer pressure, alcohol and other drugs, anxiety and stress management, as well as an initial college interest match.
 Students further build upon their individual resumes and are encouraged to connect their interests with mentorship opportunities.

 Starting in Grade 11 students transition from guidance classes to college counseling classes.